Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-In 2015, S. Ren \emph{et al.} proposed Faster RCNN detector \cite{NIPS15-FasterRCNN, TPAMI17-FasterRCNN} shortly after the Fast RCNN.
-Faster RCNN is the first end-to-end, and the first near-realtime deep learning detector (COCO mAP@.5=42.7\%, COCO mAP@[.5,.95]=21.9\%, VOC07 mAP=73.2\%, VOC12 mAP=70.4\%, 17fps with ZF-Net \cite{ECCV14-VisCNN}).
+\textbf{Faster RCNN:} In 2015, S. Ren \emph{et al.} proposed Faster RCNN detector \cite{NIPS15-FasterRCNN, TPAMI17-FasterRCNN} shortly after the Fast RCNN.
+Faster RCNN is the first near-realtime deep learning detector (COCO mAP@.5=42.7\%, VOC07 mAP=73.2\%, 17fps with ZF-Net \cite{ECCV14-VisCNN}).
 The main contribution of Faster-RCNN is the introduction of Region Proposal Network (RPN) that enables nearly cost-free region proposals.
 From R-CNN to Faster RCNN, most individual blocks of an object detection system, e.g., proposal detection, feature extraction, bounding box regression, etc, have been gradually integrated into a unified, end-to-end learning framework.

-Although Faster RCNN breaks through the speed bottleneck of Fast RCNN, there is still computation redundancy at subsequent detection stage.
-Later, a variety of improvements have been proposed, including RFCN \cite{NIPS16-RFCN} and Light head RCNN \cite{CVPR18-LightHead}.
+Although Faster RCNN breaks through the speed bottleneck of Fast RCNN, there is still computation redundancy at the subsequent detection stage.
+Later on, a variety of improvements have been proposed, including RFCN \cite{NIPS16-RFCN} and Light head RCNN \cite{CVPR18-LightHead}.
 (See more details in Section \ref{sec:speedup}.)